SQ-WARE/Documentation/docs/games/index.md

 2. Add server `mc.sqware.pro` and connect
 3. Start contributing: play, help others, complete achievements
 4. Join Discord for governance and development input

 ---

-## Compliance

-No blockchain or Tokens are rewarded directly from any game clients.
-Recognition is Points‑only in clients.
-Any future Point→Token exchange would occur off‑server and outside game clients.
-The Token is used for governance rights and platform use only.

----